Timeline of Australian inventions: 20th century Post-World War II

 1958 – Black box flight recorder – The 'black box' voice and instrument data recorder was invented by Dr David Warren in Melbourne.

 1960s – Self constructing tower crane – Eric Favelle created the self-construct tower crane (also known as the kangaroo crane, self erecting crane or leaping crane).
 The crane hydraulically raises the tower, allowing another piece to be installed.
 It has been involved in the construction of many of the tallest building in Australia and Dubai including the Burj Khalifa and in many of the world's tallest buildings, including the World Trade Centre and its replacement the One World Trade Center in New York City and the Petronas Towers in Kuala Lumpur.

-1960 – Plastic spectacle lenses – The world's first plastic spectacle lenses, 60 per cent lighter than glass lenses, were designed by Scientific Optical Laboratories in Adelaide.
+1960 – Plastic spectacle lenses – The world's first plastic spectacle lenses, 60 per cent lighter than glass lenses, were designed by Scientific Optical Laboratories in Adelaide (SOLA).

 1961 – Medical ultrasound – David Robinson and George Kossoff's work at the Australian Department of Health, resulted in the first commercially practical water path ultrasonic scanner in 1961.

 1963 – Rostrum camera – The first animation rostrum was commissioned by Graphik Animation, later known as Raymond Lea Animation in 1963.
 Designed and constructed by Jack Kennedy with the assistance of Jim Lynich, it was in operation by 1964.

 1964 – Latex gloves – The Ansell company developed the worlds first latex gloves.

 1965 – Inflatable escape slide – invented by Jack Grant of Qantas.